 We are currently developing the Maritime Autonomy Surface Testbed (MAST) under research funding from the Defence Science and Technology Laboratory (Dstl).
 Its purpose is to provide a testbed to host a range of new technologies to allow the Ministry of Defence to test and evolve tactics for employing maritime autonomous systems.
 The 32ft MAST was one of over 40 Autonomous Systems to take part in Unmanned Warrior 2016 off West Wales and NW Scotland and the Western Isles.
 Read more.

 Autonomous Ocean Research Study

 Along with SeeByte and the Marine Biological Association of the United Kingdom, we were awarded funding to carry out a research project to reduce the complexity and frequency of operator input when supervising large fleets of autonomous systems from the shore.
-The outcome of this project were autonomous behaviours that addressed five scenarios including oil spill, passive acoustic monitoring (PAM), seabed mapping, fish tracking and tidal mixing.
-The behaviours integrated sensor data and interpretation methods to enable adaptive, multi-vehicle missions using combinations of ASV, AUV and Glider assets.
+The outcome of this project were autonomous behaviors that addressed five scenarios including oil spill, passive acoustic monitoring (PAM), seabed mapping, fish tracking and tidal mixing.
+The behaviors integrated sensor data and interpretation methods to enable adaptive, multi-vehicle missions using combinations of ASV, AUV and Glider assets.
 Read more.

 Sales.ASVUK@L3Harris.com +44 2392 382573

 Sales.ASVUS@L3Harris.com +1 337 422 4411

 Stay up to date with L3Harris ASV by joining our mailing list or following us on social media.